 - The optimum time to advise on the use of an adhesive varies between patients.
 For well-fitting dentures it might occur at a review appointment, or for patients finding problems with compliance at the time of fitting or soon after.

 Questions About Dentures?

-If you have any questions about dentures contact us or schedule an appointment using our easy, online scheduling system.
+If you have any questions about dentures contact us or request an appointment.
 We also provide a variety of other preventative, restorative, and cosmetic dental services.
 What do you want to do next?